legenduzo/helpers/README.md

 Method - The Filenames will be designed to look like oversimplifications sometimes, but then, they follow what has come before. ls and pwd for example in unix-like operating systems.

 1. **g** - You can interpret g to mean git.
 It executes git add ., git commit -m 'message', and git push.\
-_Usage Syntax_ g 'commit message'
+_Usage Syntax_ g 'commit message'.

-This is to test if this repo is connected to the right upstream